bullet-db/bullet-db.github.io/docs/pubsub/kafka.md

 ## Setup

-Before setting up, you will obviously need a Kafka cluster setup with your topic(s) created.
-This cluster need only be a couple of machines.
+Before setting up, you will need a Kafka cluster setup with your topic(s) created.
+This cluster need only be a couple of machines if it's devoted for Bullet.
 However, this depends on your query and result volumes.
 Generally, these are at most a few hundred or thousands of messages per second and a small Kafka cluster will suffice.

+To setup Kafka, follow the [instructions here](https://kafka.apache.org/quickstart).

 ### Plug into the Backend